keithalewis/math/opm.md

 The One‑Period Model is the simplest framework for rigorously representing a financial market over a single period of time.
-The model defines the initial prices of tradable instruments and their terminal cash flows contingent on the realized outcome.
+The model defines the initial prices of tradeable instruments and their terminal cash flows contingent on the realized outcome.
 If there are no arbitrage opportunities available then prices are subject to geometric constraints determined by the cash flows.